A glimpse into the shopping habits of Chinese consumers

-Internet is nowadays the main source of information when it comes to check food brands information.
+The Internet is nowadays the main source of information when it comes to checking food brands information

-According to a recent study which focus on the Chinese consumers food consumption, Internet is the main source of information when a customer is looking for information on a food brand.
-Without any surprise, nearby two third of the respondents said that they check on Baidu.
-Then for 20% of the respondents, friends and relatives are the second favorite source of information.
-In third position we have the social media which account for 9%.
+According to a recent study that focuses on Chinese consumers’ food consumption, the Internet is the main source of information when a customer is looking for information on a food brand.
+Without any surprise, nearly two third of the respondents said that they check on Baidu.
+Then for 20% of the respondents, friends, and relatives are the second favorite source of information.
+In the third position, we have social media which accounts for 9%.

-Curiously, age doesn’t create a real difference in term of results.
+Curiously, age doesn’t create a real difference in terms of results.
 The biggest difference concerns the friend circle.
-The youngest generation and people aged between 25 and 34 are the more inclined to use other’s feedback to check food brands.
-They are the one who consider the most their friend circle and social media.
+The youngest generation and people aged between 25 and 34 are more inclined to use others’ feedback to check food brands.
+They are the ones who consider the most their friend circle most and social media.

-94 % of the panel has already purchase food online.
-Tmall, JD and Yihaodian are the favorite online platforms used to buy food.
-The corporate brand’s website arrive at the fifth position.
+94 % of the panel has already purchased food online.
+Tmall, JD, and Yihaodian are the favorite online platforms used to buy food.
+The corporate brand’s website arrives at the fifth position.

 More than 85% of the respondents buy imported food.
-People above 45 are the most timorous when it comes to buy this category of products.
-72% are used to buy imported food whereas they are 91% between the age of 35 and 44 years old.
+People above 45 are the most timorous when it comes to buying this category of products.
+72% are used to buying imported food whereas they are 91% between the age of 35 and 44 years old.

 And very important indeed, imported food is bought by 74% of the respondents as a gift.

-What are the important criteria’s for Chinese to buy imported food?
+What are the important criteria for the Chinese to buy imported food?

-Quality reach the second position and is seen as an important buying trigger for 66% of the panel, while 2 respondents out of 3 who buy imported food are impacted by the brand.
+Quality reaches the second position and is seen as an important buying trigger for 66% of the panel, while 2 respondents out of 3 who buy imported food are impacted by the brand.

-United States and France remain the favorite countries for imported food.
+The United States and France remain the favorite countries for imported food

 These two countries are seen as those with the best reputation for exported food.
-Then, there’re hardly anything to choose between Japan and Italy.
+Then, there’s hardly anything to choose between Japan and Italy.

 60% of respondents who buy imported food do so online.
 Why do they prefer to buy online?
 Because it’s more convenient for 70% of them and because they can find better prices than in an offline shop.